joao-m-lourenco-alpt/advanced-jenkins-training/devops-adventure/README.md

 1. Create your GitHub Actions worflow file: `.github/workflows/pipeline.yml`
 2. Define the application pipeline:
-    - build
+    - Test: run the unit tests (if the tests fail the pipeline should fail)
-    - test
+    - Build: build the Docker image
-    - upload (to Docker Hub)
+    - Publish (upload the image to Docker Hub)
-3. If the pipeline succeeds the image should be uploaded to Docker Hub using the covention: `teamname:tag`.
+3. If the pipeline succeeds the image should be uploaded to Docker Hub using the covention: `adventure-app:tag`.

 ## PART 4 - DEPLOY